RoboGames: Media coverage

 In May/June 2011, Science Channel broadcast selected heavyweight combat division matches from RoboGames in a one-hour special titled Killer Robots: RoboGames 2011.
 The program was hosted by Grant Imahara.

 RoboGames built a framework for collaboration between builders and engineers from all over the world.

-Uncertain Future
+Uncertain future

 RoboGames returned in April 2023 following a five-year hiatus that began after the 2018 event.
-The 16th annual competition was subsequently held on April 19–21, 2024, in Pleasanton, California.
+The 16th annual competition was subsequently held on April 18–21, 2024, in San Jose, California at the San Jose Convention Center.
 Teams from around the world participated, including the Hong Kong University of Science and Technology, which reported winning fifteen medals across multiple categories.
 Community reports and independent coverage noted significant safety issues during the 2024 event, including arena breaches and battery fires that resulted in heavy smoke and at least minor injuries, prompting criticism of venue safety standards.
 As of 2025, no official announcement of a subsequent RoboGames has been made, and the future of the competition remains unclear.